Skip to main content

 • Any student (grade 5-12) while on school property or while attending a school-sponsored activity, who possesses, uses, consumes or exhibits the effects of having consumed or used alcohol, drugs, narcotics or other mood-altering substances not consumed or taken at the direction of a physician, may be recommended for a suspension of up to ten (10) consecutive school days after the district considers the other forms of discipline.

-• Failure to comply with and adhere to all the requirements of programs and/other services may result in a recommended suspension of up to ten (10) consecutive school days.
+• Failure to comply with and adhere to all program and/or other service requirements may result in a recommended suspension of up to ten (10) consecutive school days.

 • Resident and Non-resident Transfers